Foreign-Owned Company Incorporation

 Shareholders

-Company Secretary
+Corporate Secretary

-A company secretary is crucial for ensuring compliance and must be appointed within 6 months of incorporation.
+A corporate secretary is essential for ensuring compliance and must be appointed within six months of incorporation.
+A convenient option is to hire a secretarial service provider, such as Lionsworld.

 (Tip: start sourcing for a secretary before incorporation)